weareunion/Fetch-Demo/README.md

 ### Prerequisites

-- **Docker**: Ensure Docker is installed on your Macbook Pro M1 Max running macOS 15.1.
+- **Docker**: Ensure Docker is installed.
+Just for context, I am using a Macbook Pro M1 Max running macOS 15.1, however, docker is platform independent.
 - **Docker Compose**: Included with Docker Desktop or install separately.

 ### Installation